If I am monetarily eligible (I have the required wages in my base period), will I receive benefits?

 You must be willing to accept both full-time and part-time work for the hours and locations in which the job is done.

 Availability for work is very important.
-You must arrange childcare, a way to get to work and other personal needs that might stop you from working.
+You must arrange child care, a way to get to work and other personal needs that might stop you from working.
 You must also stay in your work-seeking area.

 You must look for full-time work each week.

-• Employer contact information (address and phone number).
+- Contact information (address and phone number).

-• Date of contact.
+- Date of action.

-• Next steps for employment.
+- Next steps for employment.

 Keep looking for work as long as you are unemployed.
 If you can’t find your normal kind of work, look for any other kind of work you can do.
 Expand your work search and don’t contact the same employer every week.
 You may have to accept lower pay or search in other locations for a job.